crossprogramming/crossprogramming.github.io/about.md

 (who died for everyone's sins on a *cross*) and software development (part of the more generic *programming* term), thus resulting the blog name *crossprogramming*.
+The link between Christ and software development is presented here: [How did I become a software developer](https://crossprogramming.com/2018/08/19/how-did-i-become-a-software-developer.html).

 Each visitor is free and encouraged to choose whatever information he or she founds more interesting.